KateStroi/projectJS/README.md

 # ProjectJS

-This repository has a few simple project where I train my JS skills.
+This repository contains a few simple projects where I train my JS skills.

-### BasisJS folder
+## BasisJS

-It contains basic JS code.
+This project contains examples of basic usage of JavaScript

-### Food folder
+## Food

-It's about JS in use on the simple site.
+This project is a simple example of a real web-site where JavaScript is used

-### AJAX
+## AJAX

-In this folder I am going to work with an advanced JS.
+In this folder I am going to work with an advanced JS

+## Usage

+The entry point to each of these project is index.html inside the folder